Ice Breakers for Meetings: 29+ Ideas to Improve Virtual Meetings in 2022

 Ask employees to send you their childhood photos.
 Once they do it, you can combine them in a slideshow and share it with the team during the meeting.
 As the photos are shown, you are supposed to guess who the baby in the photo is from among your teammates.
 Of course, make sure to contain your smile so that you don't give much away!

 Have you ever played "In one word, how would you describe...?"
-It might not be as popular as charades or “never have I ever,” but it’s always fun and engaging.
+This team building activity might not be as popular as charades or “never have I ever,” but it's always fun and engaging.

 Ask your team members to use one word to describe how their week was, how they are feeling right now, what they think about climate change, and so on.